aemelius/airlines-example-infra/README.md

   - The peering between the Kubernetes VPC and the RDS VPC has been create dmanually
 - No TLS certificates have been configured, so everything is served via http and not https
 - The changes required to configure AWS to support ALB Ingress controllers have been applied manually (https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)
+- the database schema has been initialized manually